By News Team

 Best of the rest – Kane to surpass them all?

-Rounding off the top 10 is ex-Liverpool man Robbie Fowler in seventh with 163 goals, former Spurs striker Jermain Defoe in eighth on 162, with another ex-Red, Michael Owen, sitting 10th on 150 goals.
+Rounding off the top 10 is ex-Liverpool man Robbie Fowler in eighth with 163 goals, former Spurs striker Jermain Defoe in ninth on 162, with another ex-Red, Michael Owen, sitting 10th on 150 goals.

-Yet before Owen in ninth place is man very much still playing in the Premier League and who could one day overtake them all: Harry Kane.
-Kane has 154 goals for Spurs in just 227 appearances – a goals per game ratio of 0.68.
-And with Kane just 27 years old, he’s very much got time on his side.
+Yet sitting ahead of these players in seventh is a man very much still playing in the Premier League and who could one day overtake them all: Harry Kane.
+Kane has 166 goals for Spurs in just 245 appearances –a goal-per-game ratio of 0.68.
+And with Kane just 28 years old, he’s very much got time on his side.
 Will we see Shearer finally toppled by Kane in years to come?
 Only time will tell.